Maggi: Safety concerns

+False advertising

-Nestlé has faced criticism of its advertising not adhering to marketing regulations in developed countries, and for making misleading claims in developing countries.
+Nestlé has faced criticism for its advertising not adhering to marketing regulations in developed countries, and for making misleading claims in developing countries.
 In October 2008, Nestlé aired a commercial meant for Bangladeshi television on British TV.
-The advert made false claims that the noodles would "help to build strong muscles, bone, and hair".
+The advert made false claims that the noodles are rich in protein and calcium and would "help to build strong muscles, bone, and hair".
 The British Advertising Standards Authority stated that the advertisement did not abide by the new EU consumer protection legislation, by which advertisers have to provide proof of health claims.
+The product in question also did not meet British FSA thresholds for "rich in protein and calcium".